SunnyD1421/SER322-del4/ReadMe.txt

 Jonah Cole, Ryan Cluff, Dylan Sund

-To setup the database, create a new empty database and use the supplied .sql
+To set up the database, create a new empty database and use the supplied .sql
 	(InventoryDB_Team18_setup.sql in the db directory) file to initialize the tables.
 This can be done by running the following from the MQL command line:
 	CREATE DATABASE inventory